-≥ 26.

-- Keep the engine off until the procedure is completed.

-- 2. Apply the parking brake.
+- - Keep the engine off until the procedure is completed. - 2.
+Apply the parking brake.

-- Remove the filter element cap by turning it counterclockwise. - Remove the filter element.
-If there is any dirt on the filter sealing surface, clean it off. - 5.
+3. Remove the filter element cap by turning it counterclockwise.

+- Remove the filter element.
+Inspect the inside of the filter cap and sealing surface.
+Ensure there is no dirt or debris.
+Wipe clean if necessary. - 5.
 Install the new filter element and o-ring. - 6.
-Reinstall and tighten the filter cap to the housing.

-- Use the fuel filter priming procedure to prime the fuel filter.
+Reinstall and tighten the filter cap to the housing. - Use the fuel filter priming procedure to prime the fuel filter.
 See "Fuel Priming" in Water in Fuel

-≥ 26. - Start the engine and let it idle for five minutes.
-Check the fuel filter and air bleed valve for leaks. - Reset the fuel filter monitor.
+≥ 25. - Start the engine and let it idle for five minutes.
+Check the fuel filter and air bleed valve for leaks. - 9.
+Reset the fuel filter monitor.
 See Driver Information Center (DIC) ⇒ 8.